xorgnak/z4/README.md

 - 3x neopixel buses
 - lora mesh

+# Upload
+I recommend using Arduino CLI to upload the pre-compiled binary from this repository as documented [here](https://arduino.github.io/arduino-cli/0.35/commands/arduino-cli_upload/).

 # Why?
 Files are big, have types with extensions, and with big fancy handlers for those extensions.
 They may or may not be executable, contain content, or be in a binary format.
 And directories could keep us talking all day.